Zuehlke/software-engineering-corner/src/articles/from-borderlands-to-cornerlands/index.md

   - CSS
   - CSS3
   - Web Development
+shortDescription: >-
+  Explore why `border-radius` should be `corner-radius`.
+Learn how this CSS property rounds corners using circles, not borders.
 ---
 Why isn't my `div` centered?
 Why does it overflow?
 Why do I always have to override a lot of rules to make CSS less unpredictable?